(I acknowledge the Traditional Owners of the land, the Boon Wurrung people of the Kulin Nation, and pay respect to their Elders, past and present.)

 We then made our way to Tidal River for some lunch, before getting the shuttle up to Telegraph Saddle to start our Mt.
 Oberon walk!

-It’s very important to note, that if you visit Wilsons Promontory National Park during the peak season, you won’t be able to drive up to Telegraph Saddle to start your hike to the Oberon peak.
-There is limited car parks up there, so if you visit and the road seems to be blocked, you’ll need to head down to Tidal River and get the free shuttle bus up there instead.
+It’s essential to note that if you visit Wilsons Promontory National Park during the peak season, you won’t be able to drive up to Telegraph Saddle to start your hike to the Oberon peak.
+There are limited car parks up there, so if you visit and the road seems to be blocked, you’ll need to head down to Tidal River and get the free shuttle bus up there instead.
 It comes every 30 minutes and all you have to do is jump on ⏤ no ticket is needed.

-On the walk back down I used my reusable back to pick up some trash!
+On the walk back down I used my reusable bag to pick up some trash.
 Not only is this a great way to keep the park clean, but it also takes your mind off of the long walk ahead.
-I highly recommend – #take3forthesea!
+I highly recommend – #take3forthesea.

 After catching the shuttle back down to Tidal River, we headed straight to Squeaky Beach to cool off.
 And just as the name suggests, the sand really is squeaky!

 It was about 5 pm at this point, so from here we headed to the Prom Wildlife Walk.
 It takes around an hour to walk around the open plains where you’ll have a very good chance of spotting some of our native furry friends.
 If you’re lucky you’ll see kangaroos, lizards, wombats, echidnas, and maybe even emus!

 This is a great walk within Wilsons Prom, and an amazing one to do with kids too.

 The very last walk of the day was to the Big Drift.
 An extensive series of inland sand dunes!
 It takes about 45 minutes to get there, and it’s quite easy to get lost.
 It doesn’t take long for your footprints in the sand to be swept away in the wind, so be sure to take note, mark your track and make sure that you know your way out!